looorent/keycloak-api-rails/README.md

 * `keycloak:keycloak_id`
 * `keycloak:roles`

-They can be accessed using `Keycloak::Helper` methods.
+They can be accessed using `KeycloakApiRails::Helper` methods.

 ## Overall configuration options